Bedroom count

 Quick answers to common questions about the Colorado Springs rental market.

-Average rent prices in Colorado Springs have remained the same over the last month and have decreased by 1% since last year.
+Average rent prices in Colorado Springs have increased by 6% over the last month and have remained the same since last year.

-To comfortably afford rent in Colorado Springs, you'd need to earn approximately $70,000/year, based on spending no more than 30% of your income on rent.
+To comfortably afford rent in Colorado Springs, you'd need to earn approximately $74,000/year, based on spending no more than 30% of your income on rent.

 Colorado Springs 1-bedroom apartments averaged around $1,100 per month in 2025, while 2-bedroom units averaged around $1,400 per month.
 These figures represent the current market rates across the city's diverse rental inventory.